The Selvedge Masterlist: Our Ultimate Jeans Guide

 +20 Makers of Exceptionally Well-Made Men’s Selvedge Jeans that You Should Know

 Those who hunt for denim share a common objective.
-Whether they are seasoned selvedge collectors or raw denim rookies, they are all looking for the same thing: the absolute best pair of men’s selvedge jeans.
+Whether seasoned selvedge collectors or raw denim rookies, they’re all looking for the same thing: the absolute best pair of men’s selvedge jeans.

 We’ve picked our favourite core fits that are in steady production.
 Price hasn’t entered into our considerations; the pairs listed below have been constructed with loving and expert hands from the best selvedge on the planet, and the prices reflect this.